sriramsripada20s/Credit_Churn_Prediction/README.md

 # Credit_Churn_Prediction
-End to End Application Machine Learning Project Deployed using MLFlow and Amazon EC2
+End to End Application Machine Learning Project using MLFlow and deployed in the AWS EC2 instance using github action